All Night Long: Mike Forney & Telstar

 “Forney announced, not far into his show, that he was going to begin playing exclusively ‘Telstar.’
 However, Mike told listeners he couldn’t keep doing so unless they called in to the station with a strong show of support.
 Response was immediate.
 Typical of live radio of the era, the phone lines lit up with an avalanche of incoming calls.

-“Mike also informed listeners that they needed to show their support every hour.
+“Mike also informed listeners that they needed to demonstrate their support every hour.
 Only those people in favor of his playing ‘Telstar’ should call in.
 That way he could count every call received as a ‘vote of confidence.’
 Mike said he wouldn’t lift the receiver to his ear, since he didn’t want to speak to anyone.
 This method of handling calls was meant to thwart KPUG management if anyone in power attempted to end his show or fire him by way of a telephone call.”

 Editor’s note: The audio track below features a sound clip from Forney’s 1962 aircheck, Mike explained to listeners how they could best show their “votes of confidence” for his lock-in.